ambienthack/mistape-be/readme.txt

 = I've successfully received a few emails and then Mistape stopped working.
 Why? = Mistape implements spam-protection checks.
 A visitor cannot submit more than five reports in 5-minute time frame (per IP address).
 All subsequent reports are ignored until timeout.
 So if Mistape seems to fail sending emails, and you want to test it once more, use a different internet connection, ask your friend to report something, or just wait a few minutes.

+= Mistape doesn't seem to work on old Internet Explorer versions.
+Is that true? = Yes, since version 1.0.6 Mistape doesn't render itself if visitor's device is detected as a mobile device or IE < 11.

 = Can I customize text and style of the caption? = Yes, hooks are available for that.